vfxsnake/space_collector/README.md

 #### Video Demo:  <https://youtu.be/YjoCH4FO_II>
 #### Description:
 Simple game to Rescue the tribulation that has been ejected from a ship by mistake.
-You are in the sace so the fisic you can use is just impulse but sadly this ship can only impulsed by 4 moves up, down, left and right, it has a break function (space bar) The impulse is cumulative so each time you add impulse the ship will go faster. yo*u can escape the game with "ESC" and restart it by "r"
+You are in the sace so the phisics you can use is just impulse but sadly this ship can only impulsed by 4 moves up, down, left and right, it has a break function (space bar) The impulse is cumulative so each time you add impulse the ship will go faster. yo*u can escape the game with "ESC" and restart it by "r"